menu

 Drug and alcohol rehabilitation clinics help those who suffer from drug and alcohol addictions.
 Rehabilitation does not always work, and frequently, these patients relapse one or more times before getting sober.
 Because licensing requirements vary from state to state, and because there are not well-established regulations for these rehab facilities’ operations, some facilities offer substandard care resulting in terrible injuries or death of their clients.
 If you or a loved one suffered an unpleasant experience at a rehab facility, you might wonder if you have grounds for medical malpractice or a medical negligence lawsuit.

-If you or a loved one received treatment from a rehab facility that failed to provide an adequate standard of care, they could be sued for negligence.
-If the provider was a licensed medical doctor, they could also be held liable for medical malpractice.
+If you or a loved one received treatment from a center that didn’t provide adequate care, they can be sued for negligence.
+If the provider was a licensed medical doctor, they can also be held liable for medical malpractice.

 Rehab Clinic Negligence